cristinagalisteo/gitana/README.md

 #### Advance figure from our plot ready for publication

-gitana.R generates high quality figures without any coding In R. However, it is more limited than working directly with the libraries in R. The argument `--save_object` export the result of gitana.R.
+gitana.R generates high quality figures without any coding In R. However, it is more limited than working directly with the libraries in R. The argument `--Robject` export the result of gitana.R.
 That way, it is possible to explore are plot options for phylogenetic trees, or combine it with other plots.

 ```
-gitana.R --treeOne maximum_likelihood.tree --treeTwo maximum_parsimony.tree --treeThree neighbor_joining.tree --file infoStrains.tsv -l -i -s 0.5 --bar 0.05 -y 0.3 -x -0.01 --output basic.png --save_object
+gitana.R --treeOne maximum_likelihood.tree --treeTwo maximum_parsimony.tree --treeThree neighbor_joining.tree --file infoStrains.tsv -l -i -s 0.5 --bar 0.05 -y 0.3 -x -0.01 --output basic.png --Robject
-# --save_object: save as R object as 'maximum_likelihood.rds'
+# --Robject: save as R object as 'maximum_likelihood.rds'
 ```

 The RDS object can be load in a new R script: